beomjopark/OHT_analysis/README.md

 1. `totalOHT.pbs`

     This job creates a OHT profiles that will be used in the second stage mapping.
-After running the job, proceed the `filter_latFlux.pbs` and/or `filter_lonFlux.pbs`.
+After running the job, proceed the `filter_XXXFlux.pbs`.

 2. `integrateTKE.m`: Compute Total Kinetic Energy based on gridded velocities.
 This is a standalone code.